JetBrains/Qodana/topics/inspection-profiles.md

 <var name="qodana.recommended" value="https://github.com/JetBrains/qodana-profiles/blob/master/.idea/inspectionProfiles/qodana.recommended.yaml"/>
 <var name="java-glob" value="https://docs.oracle.com/javase/8/docs/api/java/nio/file/FileSystem.html#getPathMatcher-java.lang.String-"/>

+<link-summary>Inspection profiles let you configure the inspections, the scope of files that these inspections analyze,
+and inspection severity settings.</link-summary>

 Inspection profiles let you configure the inspections, the scope of files that these inspections analyze, and inspection severity settings. %instance% uses inspection profiles to know how and what to inspect in a codebase.